Frequently Asked Questions

 What do I do if I need to see my counselor?

 Counselors meet with students on a first come, first served basis.
 Students in a crisis situation will be given priority.
-If you need to see your counselor and she is not available, please fill out a request to see a counselor and leave it with the counseling secretary.
+If you need to see your counselor and he or she is not available, please fill out a request to see a counselor and leave it with the counseling secretary.
 Your counselor will call for you when he/she becomes available.

 If I participate in a group offered by the Counseling Department, will that be counted as an excused absence from class?